-Discussion boards are a collaborative learning experience.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 450–500 words and demonstrate course-related knowledge.
-At least 4 citations in current Turabian format are required in each thread, and 2–5 biblical principles must be integrated.
-In addition to the thread, the student is required to reply to 4 other classmates’ threads.
-Each reply must be 200–250 words and include at least 1 citation, or biblical reference/principle in the current Turabian format.
+Discussions are a collaborative learning experience.
+Therefore, the student must provide a thread in response to the provided prompt for each discussion.
+Each thread must be 250-300 words and demonstrate course-related knowledge.
+At least 1 citation in the current Turabian format is required in each thread, or 1 biblical reference/principle must be integrated.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+Each reply must be 150–200 words and include at least 1 citation, or biblical reference/principle in the current Turabian format.

 This is in preparation for the Capstone Project.
-The student will provide a list of 20 or more resources sufficient for use with a well-crafted bibliography in current Turabian format.
+The student will provide a list of 8-10 or more resources sufficient for use with a well-crafted bibliography in the current Turabian format.
 For each resource, the student will explain the usability of each resource in at least 3 sentences.